timetoady/1800clothingSvelte1/README.md

 ### Structure

 `/src` houses all the Svelte parts.
 These are broken into components, with `App.svelte` being the parent component, housing `Landing.svelte` and the `Nav`
 `/public` is where all compiled JavaScript, CSS and HTML are stored, as well as all assets (costume images, costume thumbnails, and the original decade chapter PDFs.)
+There are also a couple more global CSS files in public (`global.css` for the whole document, `landingStyles.css` for the landing page, and `compStyles.css` for the nav component) because of the way Svelte governs CSS only to locally declared elements.

 ## Future Enhancements